NZAEE Conference

 Registration

-This year we are pleased to offer NZAEE members, teachers and students free registration for our online conference, but it is still essential that you complete the registration form linked below, to receive the Zoom link and key information.
+This year we were pleased to offer NZAEE members, teachers and students free registration for our online conference.

-You can find out more about membership options on our website here, and if you're not sure if your membership is still current, we will be checking this as part of the registration process and will be in touch if needed.
+You can find out more about membership options on our website here, and if you're not sure if your membership is still current, please just get in touch and we'll let you know.

 Speaker Profiles